Dr Anne-Marie Tobin

 What is hidradenitis suppurativa?

-Hidradenitis suppurativa (HS) has long been recognised but has remained refractory to many treatments.
+Although effective, many treatments are resistant to Hidradenitis suppurativa (HS).
 The approval of the anti-TNF agent adalimumab has improved medical treatment for these patients along with the recognition that in a manner analogous to psoriasis HS can be a systemic disease.

 Acne can leave physical and emotional scars:

 Acne is a very common complaint among adolescents and young adults.
 It causes significant distress and, in a minority of patients, has the potential to leave permanent scars.
-Most acne is managed in primary care.
+Primary care manages the majority of acne.
 Certain types of acne such as scarring acne, acne conglobata and fulminant acne require treatment in secondary care with Isotretinoin.

 In addition to the above common conditions many patients have rare skin diseases such as genodermatoses, vascular anomalies, blistering disorders to name a few.